 The brief market-supply analysis above indicates the potential of the Southern Cone for developing strong regional trade for natural gas.
 While Bolivia and Argentina have reserves in excess of their own domestic needs, Brazil will continue to rely over the next five to ten years on imports to meet its significant demand requirements.
 Bolivia and Northwest Argentina are best suited to supply this demand in view of the location of the reserve base and the availability of transportation capacity.

-As discussed previously, natural gas demand in Brazil is projected to grow from current levels of approximately 11 MMcmd to 70-75 MMcmd in 2005.
+As discussed previously, natural gas demand in Brazil is projected to grow from current levels of approximately 12.6 MMcmd to over 70 MMcmd in 2005.
 The impact of Brazilian natural gas demand on the Bolivian natural gas sector is demonstrated by the chart below, which takes into consideration only volumes already secured by contract through BBPL and the Cuiabá Project.

 Projected Demand for Bolivian Gas